crownstone/bluenet/docs/PROTOCOL.md

 # Broadcast commands

 Some commands can also be sent via broadcasts.
-This is the prefered way, as there is no need to connect to the Crownstone, which takes quite some time.
+This is the preferred way, as there is no need to connect to the Crownstone, which takes quite some time.
 The broadcast protocol is documented in the [broadcast protocol](BROADCAST_PROTOCOL.md) document.

 # Services

 When connected, the following services are available.

-The AMB columns indicate which users can use these characteristics if encryption is enabled.
+The `A`, `M`, and `B` columns indicate which users can use these characteristics if encryption is enabled.
 The access can be further restricted per packet.

 - A: Admin
 - M: Member